cdguru/simple-static-site/README.md

-# simple-static-site
+# Simple Static Sites

-Simple Static Sites for testing proposes
+Simple Static Sites for testing proposes.

+Use it howerver you want. 💪